angieology/Epic-Collectibles/README.md

 When creating a metamask account, use the seed phrase from your Ganache.

-Project is roughly based on this [CryptoKitties clone tutorial](https://maksimivanov.com/posts/gradient-coin-tutorial/) package versions are outdated, but you can refer to the explanations.
+Project is roughly based on this [CryptoKitties clone tutorial](https://maksimivanov.com/posts/gradient-coin-tutorial/) package versions are outdated, but you can refer to the general explanations.
+I've used it as a base and added some additional features and tweaked it for my own creation.